 You should also follow the instructions given on the package regarding the time and quantity, and you should also avoid missing the doses.
 Taking a supplement today and not following the schedule might make them fail to work as required.

 If you are under medication, you need to know if you can take the same medicine with supplements.
 You have to ask your doctor if you can do so or wait until you are done with your medication.
 There are high chances of supplements failing to get along with regular medication.
 Besides medication, you also have to check your health condition.

 Some conditions do not accommodate well supplements.
 Individuals with high blood pressure, diabetes, and other recurring diseases might need help from their doctors.
-Mixing medicine with a supplement can have adverse effects on your body, including developing cognitive impairment.
+According to certain due diligence consulting firms, It is not advisable to mix medicine with a supplement since these can have adverse effects on your body, including developing cognitive impairment.
 Pregnant women should also not take anything unless it’s deemed safe to do so.

 The Quality of Supplements Can Vary from One Brand to Another